-As described in Sub-step 1a, the main alternative to the project activity is to continue the status quo or undertaken without being registered as a CDM project activity.
-Considering the barriers that the project would face without being registered as a CDM project activity - as described in Sub-step 3a -, consequently without its benefits, the project sponsor could invest their resources in different financial market investments.
+As described above, the main alternative to the project activity is to continue the status quo.
+The project sponsor could invest their resources in different financial market investments.
 Therefore, the barriers above do not affect the investments in other opportunities.
 On the contrary: Brazilian interest rates, which represent a barrier for the project activity, are very attractive and a viable investment alternative.